RakambdaOrg/EditSign/README.md

 Allow you to edit signs without destroying them.
 Simply right click the sign to edit it.
 If you don't want to edit, sneak while doing your thing.

+**Project discontinued starting Minecraft 1.20 as it's in Minecraft by default**

 ---

 * For Fabric users, **Fabric API** is required.